 There are generally four main parts to this process:

 1. Pre-listing – this begins with the decision to go ahead with a short sale.
 During this phase, the Realtor works directly with the sellers to price the property according to current market conditions.
-The real estate agent will also have the sellers sign a traditional listing agreement to put the home on the market.
+The listing agents will also have the sellers sign a traditional listing agreement to put the home on the market.
 Usually during this step, the Realtor will also work with the sellers to gather the various pieces of information (the “packet” or “short sale packet”) needed to begin short sale negotiations with the lender(s).